-Review of the Cambridge English Pronouncing Dictionary (16th edition)
+Review of the Cambridge English Pronouncing Dictionary (17th edition)

 The English Pronouncing Dictionary (EPD) is one of the most well-known works on English pronunciation.
 Its first edition, published in 1917 and written by Daniel Jones, used symbols of the International Phonetic Alphabet to represent the pronunciations of English words.
 This system of transcription was further improved by A. C. Gimson in the 13th edition of the EPD (published 1967).
-Gimson's system is now used by nearly all English dictionaries published in the UK, including those from publishers like Oxford, Longman or Collins.
+Gimson’s system is now used by nearly all English dictionaries published in the UK, including those from Oxford, Longman and Collins.

 Why is a pronunciation dictionary useful?